aryanrajtrangham/Courses_from_priyanshu/Docker.md

     </br>Example :ENV app value, $app => value

 - When changes are made inside the container, it can be useful to commit a container's file changes into a new image.
-  - By default the container being commited and its processes will be paused while the image is commited.
+  - By default the container being committed and its processes will be paused while the image is committed.

 ## Docker Layers

 - A docker image is built up from a series of layers.
-- Each layer reperesent an instruction in the image's Dockerfile.
+- Each layer represent an instruction in the image's Dockerfile.
 - The major difference between a container and an image is the top writable layer.
 - All writes to the container that add new or modify existing data are stored in this writable layer.
 - docker container history {name} is used to get layers of the image.

 ## Docker Images

-- A docker image contains lots of imformation, some of these include:
+- A docker image contains lots of information, some of these include:
   - Creation date
   - Command
   - Environment variables